-The Find Resistance with Nucleotide DB tool is inspired by [Zankari et al., 2017] and uses BLAST for identification of acquired antimicrobial resistance genes within whole-genome sequencing (WGS) data.
-The tool's aim is to quantify the occurrence of entire resistance conferring genes, whether they break down (e.g. beta-lactamases) or expel (e.g. efflux-pumps) antibiotic compounds.
+Find Resistance with Nucleotide DB is inspired by [Zankari et al., 2017] and uses BLAST for identification of acquired antimicrobial resistance genes within whole-genome sequencing (WGS) data.
+The tool detects resistance conferring genes, whether they break down (e.g. beta-lactamases) or expel (e.g. efflux-pumps) antimicrobial compounds.

 To perform resistance typing, go to:

 Toolbox | Microbial Genomics Module () | Drug Resistance Analysis () | Find Resistance with Nucleotide DB ()

 Select the input genome or contigs (figure 14.3).

 You can then specify the settings for the tool (figure 14.4).

 - Minimum Identity % is the threshold for the minimum percentage of nucleotides that are identical between the best matching resistance gene in the database and the corresponding sequence in the genome.

 - Minimum Length % reflect the percentage of the total resistance gene length that a sequence must overlap a resistance gene to count as a hit for that gene.
 Here represented as a percentage of the total resistance gene length.

 - Filter overlaps: will perform extra filtering of results per contig, where one hit is contained by the other with a preference for the hit with the higher number of aligned nucleotides (length * identity).